mdeclerk/MqttBrokerWithDashboard/README.md

 # Mqtt Broker w/ Dashboard

-Simple Server App hosting a Mqtt Broker and Dashboard UI for real-time monitoring using [ASP.NET Blazor Server](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
+A simple Server-side Application hosting a Mqtt Broker and Dashboard UI for real-time monitoring using [ASP.NET Blazor Server](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
+Use Case is to quickly build and test custom Mqtt infrastucture.

 ![MqttBrokerWithDashboard](MqttBrokerWithDashboard.png)